Signal (EP): Commercial performance

-A day upon its release, Signal sold over 42,000 copies, setting a record for the highest first-day album sales for a Korean girl group album which was previously held by Twice's own release Twicecoaster: Lane 1 with 30,000 copies sold.
+Upon its release, Signal sold over 42,000 copies, setting a record for the highest first-day album sales for a Korean girl group album, which was previously held by Twice's own release Twicecoaster: Lane 1 with 30,000 copies sold.
 In its first week, the EP reached over 114,000 copies sold, with Twice breaking their own record for having the highest girl group first-week album sales which was also previously held by Twicecoaster: Lane 1 with 113,000 copies sold.
-It debuted atop the Gaon Album Chart on its chart issue dated May 14–20, 2017.
-Its ranking dropped to number five in its second and third week of release, before dropping to number seven in its fourth week.
-On May 23, it was reported that the EP had reached over 250,000 copies sold in shipments, and as a result, Twice had reached an accumulated number of having 1.24 million albums sold after a year and 7 months since their debut.
+Signal debuted atop the Gaon Album Chart on its chart issue dated May 14–20, 2017.
+On May 23, it was reported that the EP had reached over 250,000 shipments, and as a result, Twice had reached an accumulated number of 1.24 million albums sold in the 19 months since their debut.
+This was not typical for South Korean girl groups, as they usually had inferior album sales compared to boy groups.

-The EP and its title track also entered both the Billboard World Albums and World Digital Songs charts, ranking at number 3 in both charts.
+The EP and its title track entered both the Billboard World Albums and World Digital Songs charts, ranking at number 3 in both charts.
 Signal also marked Twice's first appearance on the Billboard Heatseekers Albums chart, charting at number 11 with 1,000 physical copies sold in the US in its chart issue ending June 3.
 Signal became the second best-selling album on the Gaon Album Chart for the month of May, recording 248,550 physical copies sold.
-By year-end, the EP was announced to be the 14th best-selling album on Gaon, recording 285,294 copies sold.
+By year-end, the EP was the 14th best-selling album on the Gaon Album Chart, recording 285,294 copies sold.